Saturday, October 17, 2020

 There were a few details that I wanted to confirm in regards to the safety and feasibility of the trip.
 First and foremost, I searched for evidence of other people paddling down the Fraser River in this section.
 I found this post that referenced being careful paddling west of the Patullo Bridge due to the high amount of tugboat traffic.
 I figured I would be okay since I was paddling on a weekend and my exit point was essentially the Patullo Bridge.
 I also had read a post by the Urban Oarsman on rowing the Sapperton Channel so I knew there was not any restriction for non-motorized boats underneath the bridges (see here for my past error on this topic).
-I also needed to find out my launch sites.
+I also needed to find out my launch and landing sites.
 I used the Google Maps satellite view to look at two potential spots, one just north of the Barnston Island Ferry departure point at Port Kells and another slightly more north in Surrey Bend Regional Park.
 I learned my lesson not to trust the Google Maps map view after my Serpentine River Circuit debacle.
 Since the Port Kells launch site was closer to the ferry parking lot I decided to start there and then default to the Surrey Bend Park site if it proved inaccessible.
 As luck would have it the Port Kells site worked well as there was an old concrete boat launch slab just north of the ferry dock that was easily accessible at high tide (at low low tide it is still accessible but on the day of my trip I encountered an interesting find…stay tuned for details).
 The launch site is now uploaded to the paddling.com site/app so you can find directions and details there.
 But most importantly, I needed to confirm that the Brownsville Pub would be open for my post-paddle beer.
 It appeared that it would be so it was go time.